 I’ve experience all of the scenarios above, and this time I was somewhat lucky that I wasn’t in a dire “run for the hills” sort of emergency.
 I knew it was coming.
 It always does, for me, at least once, every time I travel to this part of the world.

 Upon waking up I should have known something more was amiss.
-Too groggy, and queasy for what I had drank I dismissed it as a simple hangover, waking up only when Suzanne had told me she was headed to breakfast.
+Too groggy, and queasy for what I had drank I dismissed it as a simple hangover, waking up only when my girlfriend had told me she was headed to breakfast.

 What followed isn’t suitable for readers stomach’s.
 Just know, I was in pain, terrible pain, and what I hoped was just a hangover was certainly something much much worse.
 It might have been in the food.
 It might have been in the beer.
 It might have been the ice.
 I wish I knew.